 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 Please check out our disclosure policy for more details.

-Do you want to find a way to never again spend your money on anything you would later regret?
-Great!
-I have a fun solution for you.
+Want to find a way to never again spend your money on anything you would later regret?
+Awesome!
+I have this fun idea/mindset change that worked wonders for me.
+Wanna try it?
+Super!

 When it comes to shopping, there are two things that all of us have in common: